vmchale/libarchive/README.md

 [tar](http://hackage.haskell.org/package/tar), but it supports more archive formats.

-Right now it has high-level support for creating and unpacking archives.
+Right now it has high-level support for creating and unpacking archives, as well as direct bindings to most of the C API.